 What advantages do the regression strategies used in Homeworks 4 and 5 provide over the approaches used in Homeworks 1-3?

 In Homework 1, the analyses were based primarily on point estimates and comparison between point estimates such as mean LDL or median survival time.
 This approach is useful for getting a quick snapshot of the big picture, and to get a sense of the sample distribution through descriptive statistics, but lends very little meaningful insight into data trends, particularly for continuous variables.
 Since serum LDL is a continuous measurement, and observation time (time to death or study termination) is a continuous censored variable, the point-estimation methods lose precision through dichotomization or other means of simplifying the continuous data into estimates such as means.
 Homework 2 and 3 used regression techniques, but the data for serum LDL was dichotomized around an “arbitrary” threshold of 160 mg/dL, requiring an assumption that all subjects with serum LDL below 160 mg/dL were similar, and likewise all subjects with serum LDL above 160 mg/dL were similar, in order to make useful inference.
 Information is lost by dichotomizing, and while dichotomizing often makes sense when there are clinically meaningful categories, with this dichotomized data it is difficult to identify trends and to state with confidence what information the data are really providing about the sample.
 Some of the advantages in using the regression strategies introduced in Homework 4 and 5 include a more natural treatment of the serum LDL variable.
 In these regression methods, LDL is treated as a continuous variable, and inference can be made on a population with any measured serum LDL value within the range of data obtained in the sample.
 For example, we can identify the increase or decrease in risk of death per unit increase of serum LDL.
 In this way, we have borrowed information across all subjects to infer the overall trend in 5-year all-cause mortality as it relates to serum LDL.
 In Homework 5 we divided serum LDL into categories, but they were clinically meaningful and based on the Mayo Clinic risk categories that are used by healthcare practitioners.
 Therefore, the inference can be more directly related to the information that clinicians and patients are interested in.
 Also, with the techniques in Homework 5, although subjects were categorized by serum LDL, the LDL variable is still treated as continuous and we are able to provide inference across all measures of serum LDL.
-Finally, using regression techniques we are able to detect nonlinearity more easily in the data, and can more easily detect trends (linear, curvilinear, etc.).
+Finally, using regression techniques we are able to detect nonlinearity more easily in the data, and can more easily detect trends (linear, curvilinear, etc.).2/3 A more in depth discussion on using survival as a continuous outcome in the later regressions who have furthered this argument even more.

 Comment on any similarities or differences of the fitted values from the three models fit in Homework 4 and the two models fit in problems 2 and 3 of this homework.